outline/react-roving-tabindex/README.md

   const ref = useRef<HTMLButtonElement>(null);

-  // handleKeyDown and handleClick are stable for the lifetime of the component: const [tabIndex, focused, handleKeyDown, handleClick] = useRovingTabIndex(
+  // handleKeyDown and handleClick are stable for the lifetime of the component: const { tabIndex, focused, handleKeyDown, handleClick, handleFocus } =
+    useRovingTabIndex(
       ref, // Don't change the value of this ref. disabled // But change this as you like throughout the lifetime of the component.
     );

   // Use some mechanism to set focus on the button if it gets focus.
   // In this case I use the included useFocusEffect hook: